Adi Smolar

 Adi Smolar (born 25 March 1959 in Slovenj Gradec, SR Slovenia, Yugoslavia) is a Slovenian singer-songwriter and composer.

-In his youth he played accordion and clarinet, while also singing in several choirs.
+In his youth, he played the accordion and clarinet and was a member in several choirs.
 At the age of eighteen, he decided to start playing the guitar, the instrument for which he is most known today.

-He made his first appearance in 1981 with a full repertoire of his own songs.
-He continued to perform for eight years before releasing his first tape Naš svet se pa vrti (Our World Keeps Spinning) in 1989.
-He lives in Slovenj Gradec.
+In 1981, he made his first appearance with a full repertoire of original songs.
+He continued to perform for eight years, before releasing his first album Naš svet se pa vrti in 1989.

+He has also authored seven children's books which were published between 1996 and 2014.

+Smolar received the Ježek Award in 2008.

+In 2024, Smolar performed at the charity concert for Gaza hosted at the Kino Šiška in Ljubljana on 16 May.
+Funds were raised for the charity Medical Aid for Palestinians.